Associated Jewish Charities of Baltimore

 Note: The following strategies are specific to The Associated's documented approach:

 • Build relationships with individual donors: Since The Associated manages 400 donor advised funds, connecting with individual philanthropists in the Baltimore Jewish community is essential.
-The organization's structure means individual donors have significant influence over grantmaking decisions.
+The organisation's structure means individual donors have significant influence over grantmaking decisions.

 • Contact development staff directly: Jackie Yahr (jyahr@associated.org | 410-369-9248) manages donor advised fund relationships.
-While you cannot submit unsolicited proposals, introducing your organization and expressing interest in connecting with appropriate fund advisors may be helpful.
+While you cannot submit unsolicited proposals, introducing your organisation and expressing interest in connecting with appropriate fund advisors may be helpful.

 Decision Timeline